ISCA CON

 4.00pm - 5.00pmThe Way Forward in Sustainability: Who's Really Counting?

-Importantly, the segment will also examine how ISCA can play a more proactive role in supporting this transition.
+Importantly, the segment will also examine how finance professionals can be better supported in this transition.
 From capability-building programmes to cross-sector collaborations, participants will explore concrete ways to close the skill gap and empower the profession to lead with confidence and credibility in sustainability reporting and decision-making.

 5.00pm - 5.30pmGearing up for Sustainability Assurance – Are Singapore Companies Ready?